 . . .

-Drumbeat plus voltage of syntax and mixed registers plus geometric scales form the acmes of Acidhouse Shakespeare and melded in the telepod are The Runaway Soul, Operation Shylock-Sabbath’s Theater and The Border Trilogy: published in the same frozen chicken market: 1990s Delighted States.
-These’re skyscrapers-I-enjoy-thee.
-For what unattempted-in-prose things they pursue.
-Two-thousand-six-hundred pages across four books, all that foam of ink and paper and glue smells of strong black coffee.
-They break the jinglers is what.
+Drumbeat plus voltage of syntax plus geometric scales form the acmes of acidhouse and melded in the telepod with the dozen or more books listed above are Stories in an Almost Classical Mode and The Runaway Soul, which were published in the frozen chicken market of the Delighted States 80s-90s.
+These’re scrapers-I-enjoy-thee, anyway.
+For what unattempted-in-English-prose things they pursue.
+One-thousand-four-hundred pages of all that ink smells of strong black coffee.
+Vocally they break the jinglers.
 A very interesting night for acidhouse which has nothing and everything to do with rave-music but one of the maddest nights for this type of poetry was 22nd of April 1992.
-Brodkey and Roth and McCarthy went on the razz in New York with Bloom.
-It’s true.
+Brodkey and Brontosaurus Bloom went on the razz in New York.
 They met in a whisky bar.
-It’s from there that Bloom telephoned Gordon Lish who said he’ll be in Hellraiser later.
-Reports say the writers went to the techno nightclub and started arguing because Lish said you can be both Irish and Jewish but they all dropped a red-n-black capsule of (what Americans call) molly and instead of disagreeing and dancing they huddled in a lightless corner and raved about Shakespeare’s drumbeats, taking turns to recite from Bloom’s copy of the Complete Works.
-Fact is the novels mentioned above inspired SHOOM’s development for the coding of the cadence comes byway of them and a tie-in with No Maggot Lonely: the generative voicewave scripted alive in my brain.
+It’s there that Brodkey telephoned Gordon Lish who said he’ll be in Hellraiser later with Diane Williams.
+Reports say Brodkey and Bloom taxied to the techno nightclub and Williams wasn’t there but Lish was and he said a writer can be both Irish and Jewish and the three debated this until they each dropped a red-n-black capsule of (what Americans call) molly and huddling closer in their lightless corner Bloom carried a copy of the Complete Works so they raved about Shakespeare’s hypnotic drumbeats and took turns reciting passages until dawn.
+Fact is, the books I mention in Skazz inspire SHOOM’s development for the coding of the cadence comes byway of them and a tie-in with SELMA Supreme Fictions: who made the generative voicewave scripted alive in my brain.